Kismayo: Districts

-The city is inhibited by ethnic Somalis, mainly of the Darod clan family, including Ogaden and Marehan.

 Education

 Institutions of higher learning in the city include Kismayo University (KU).
 Established in August 2005, it is situated about 1 km north, along the Kismayo–Mogadishu main road.

 Economy

-Kismayo is the market center and commercial hub autonomous of the Jubbaland region.
-Banks with a presence in Kismayo include Salama bank and many other money remittance business.

-In October 2008, the daily labor rate was estimated at 157,500 Somali shillings (approximately $4.50), up from 52,000 shillings (approximately $2.21) in January 2008, while kilogram of red rice rose from 14,170 (approximately $0.61) to 46,000 (approximately $1.31).
+In October 2008, the daily labor rate was estimated at 157,500 Somali shillings (approximately $4.50), up from 52,000 shillings (approximately $2.21) in January 2008, while a kilogram of red rice rose from 14,170 (approximately $0.61) to 46,000 (approximately $1.31).
 A liter of diesel cost 43,000 shillings (approximately $1.23) and a camel costs over 15 million shillings (approximately $435).
 Total cereal production as of 2008 was estimated to be 780MT.

 Transportation

 Airport

 Kismayo's air transportation needs are served by Kismayo Airport, which is situated about 10 km from the city.
 It was formerly a Somali Air Force training base.
 Following the outbreak of the civil war, the airport was closed down for a period of time and its infrastructure was significantly damaged.
 However, the facility was reopened in October 2008 by the Islamic Courts Union after undergoing some renovations.
 That same year, the airport was also renamed after Imam Ahmed Gurey, a 16th‑century Somali military leader.

 The Kismayo Airport was officially brought under the Juba Interim Administration in August 2013.
 Per agreement, management of the facility was scheduled to be transferred to the Federal Government after a period of six months.
 Revenues and resources generated from the airport will also be earmarked for Jubaland's service delivery and security sectors as well as local institutional development.